jpodwys/cache-service-cache-module/README.md

 # Cache Module Configuration Options

-The constructor takes a config object with none or all of the following properties:
+`cache-service-cache-module`'s constructor takes an optional config object with any number of the following properties:

 ## type